 - Provide plenty of time for the evaluator to write the letter.
 It is recommended that you give evaluators one to two months and offer to send a friendly reminder email at the halfway mark.

 - Be sure to provide the evaluator with the Letter Request form (provided below as well as in the HSAC packet).
 This explains what the letter should address and tells them about the veCollect electronic letter submission process.

 - Provide background materials such as a draft of your personal statement and résumé (you might hear instructors referring to this as a “CV”) and offer to schedule an appointment with the evaluator to discuss your background, goals, etc. Not all evaluators prefer to utilize background materials and not all wish to “interview” you, but it is okay to offer these things.

 - Send a thank you note to your evaluators after they have submitted a letter on your behalf to express your appreciation.

-To learn more about the Health Sciences Advising Committee Letter Service or to begin preparing your HSAC materials for the 2014-2015 cycle, read the packet linked below:
+To learn more about the Health Sciences Advising Committee Letter Service, read the packet linked below:

 NOTE: See updates above regarding the Request to Forward process, which are not included in this packet.

 In addition to the packet linked above, students who are utilizing the Health Sciences Advising Committee Letter Service for the upcoming 2014-2015 application service will utilize the following additional forms (described in the packet above):